-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 3.05 1/22/2020 Anna Swenson Can we have the GPS coordinates of the three favorable intake sites?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 3.05 1/22/2020 Anna Swenson sites?
 The approximate GPS coordinates for the intakes described at the January 22, 2020 SEC meeting are provided below.
 As discussed in the January 22, 2020 SEC meeting, the intake sites are preliminary and sites may shift in location.
 These coordinates are for informational purposes only and are at the approximate center of the intake sites.
-Intake Latitude Longitude Intake 2 38.406611 2121.51307 Intake 3 38.380871 2121.518795 Intake 5 38.349012 2121.532294 Karen Askeland 2/12/2020 Responded 3.06 1/22/2020 Jim Wallace Is there a possibility the geotechnical reports DWR is currently conducting could change where the intakes are located?
+Intake Patitude Pongitude Intake 3 \$8.406611 \$121.51307 Intake 3 \$8.380871 \$121.518795 Intake 5 \$8.349012 \$121.532294 Karen Askeland 2/12/2020 Responded 3.06 1/22/2020 Jim Wallace conducting could change where the intakes are located?
 It is possible that geotechnical conditions may result in minor adjustments to facility locations within currently identified intake sites; however, major changes are not anticipated at this time.
-Andrew Finney 2/12/2020 Responded 3.07 1/22/2020 Barbara Barrigan- Parrilla How will the new levee effect the other Delta levees?
-The modified levees at the intake locations would be limited to a short lengths on either side of the intake, and would be designed to the most-current U.S. Army Corps of Engineers (USACE) standards.
+Andrew Finney 2/12/2020 Responded 3.07 1/22/2020 Barbara Barrigan- Parrilla The modified levees at the intake locations would be limited to a short lengths on either side of the intake, and would be designed to the most-current U.S. Army Corps of Engineers (USACE) standards.
 The modified levees would be designed based upon numerical evaluations of hydraulic and geotechnical effects on other levees upstream and downstream of the new intake, including the levees across the river from the intake.
 Per the USACE permit requirements under Clean Water Act, Section 408, the modified levees would be designed to not injure the function of the flood control project levees.
-Graham Bradner 2/12/2020 Responded 3.08 1/22/2020 Barbara Barrigan- Parrilla What are the calculations on the volume of sediment for these flows and for high water events?
+Graham Bradner 2/12/2020 Responded 3.08 1/22/2020 Barbara Barrigan- Parrilla flows and for high water events?
 Sediment removal quantity calculations at the intakes would be dependent on total diversion amounts which will be developed as DWR completes operational modeling for the EIR.
 Therefore, total annual amounts of sediment that could be removed at the intakes are unknown at this time.
 Based upon previous studies for intakes in this portion of the Sacramento River, sediment quantities removed at the intakes could range up to 10,000 cubic yards in a month with peak diversion flows.
 Phil Ryan 2/12/2020 Responded